apify/actor-whitepaper/README.md

 ## TODOs

+- We need to stick to one convention of parameters, either named, or sequential, but just one type...
+  But we should be backwards compatible to work with Apify SDK
 - Define and articulate log for CLI/SDK convention.
 E.g. use `actor:xxx` only when specific thing is only related to an actor, but nothing else.
 - General commands e.g. `apify publish` can be used for actors and storages, so no point to have `apify actor:publish` and `apify dataset:publish`.
 E.g. the “actor” prefix should be used whenever it’s related to a specific actor run, or maybe when you’re inside of the run.
 - How to show progress of actor run?
 Probably live view is best way to go!